-I use Ubuntu and Windows 10 in dual boot mode.
+On the desktop, I use Ubuntu and Windows 10 in dual boot mode.
 Ubuntu is my daily driver while Windows serves as an entertainment platform.
 On Ubuntu, I have a Windows virtual machine to run Windows-only software, mostly Photoshop and friends, but I don't use it too often.
 I'm aware Wine exists but I'm not conviced to use it instead of virtual machines.

 I configured my PC to ask me which system it should launch on boot.
 It's not convenient, but it makes me think about what I want to do.
 Switching between systems takes time and effort, but it works.
 It makes me less likely to procrastinate by forcing me to make an informed decision rather than rely on my muscle memory.

 For servers I use Debian or its derivatives.
 I know enough of Linux to feel comfortable with it and I'm okay to learn new things if I have enough time for that.
-I taught myself basics of Ansible and I try to automate as many server-related activities as possible so that I don't have to waste time on repetitive tasks.
+I taught myself basics of Ansible and I try to automate as many server-related activities as possible so that I don't waste time on repetitive tasks.
 I store my Ansible roles on GitHub.

 I have very limited experience with Apple ecosystem.
 Until I have business interest in targeting it (e.g. developing iPhone apps) I'm not planning to buy any Apple device.
-I agree that M1 chip made the situation interesting, but I still find Apple products too expensive and I don't find their unique selling proposition attractive enough to justify the cost.
+I agree that M1 chip made the situation interesting, but I still find Apple products too expensive.
+I don't find their unique selling proposition attractive enough to justify the cost.

-For coding, I usually use Visual Studio Code with multiple extensions and Guake Terminal with console bound to F1 key.
-I sometimes use other software, like IntelliJ IDEA, but I'm not a fan of IDEs.
+For coding, I usually use Visual Studio Code with multiple extensions and Guake Terminal bound to F1 key.
+I sometimes use other software, like IntelliJ IDEA, but I'm not a fan of big IDEs.
 I also used Sublime Text and various flavors of Eclipse.
 I'm not strongly opinionated on my work tools.
 I'm open to trying new ones if they get the job done, but I'm rather bad at discovering them myself.

 I use Pi-Hole on a Raspberry Pi 3B as a network-wide ad blocker.
 I still have Raspberry Pi 4 with an SSD drive ready to take over but I'm too lazy to finally get this done.